 The Company’s internal control system is monitored by the Board and assessed regularly to ensure effectiveness and relevance to the Company’s current and future operations.
 Procedures have been put into place to ensure the CEO and the CFO state in writing to the Board that the integrity of the financial statements is founded on a sound system of risk management and internal compliance and control and that the Company’s risk management and internal compliance and control system is operating efficiently and effectively.

 The Company is not currently of a size to justify the formation of a separate risk management committee, the full Board has the responsibility for the risk management of the Company however; the Board will assess the need to form a committee on a regular basis.

 Non-Executive Directors QCA 5: Identify those directors who are considered to be independent; where there are grounds to question the independence of a director, through length of service or otherwise, this must be explained.

-- Ross Andrews, independent non-executive director, appointed to the Board in April 2017.
+Ross Andrews, independent non-executive Chairman, appointed to the Board in April 2017.